talatmcc/Alzeimer-classification/readme.md

     dataset_url = 'https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images'
     od.download(dataset_url)
    ```
+## Go to your Kaggle account settings and click on `Create New API Token`.
+This will download a kaggle.json file.
+You can open the json file and see you API key.

 - `MildDemented` : Individuals in this category show no signs of dementia.
 This is the control group used for comparison. **Not severe**.
 - `ModerateDemented` : This stage corresponds to what is often referred to as early-stage dementia or mild cognitive impairment (MCI).**Mild**, but starting to impact daily functioning.